 Proprietary Effects SDK and Studio

-Proprietary Face AR Platforms like Banuba include studio tools for own effect creation.
+A proprietary Face AR SDK like Banuba includes studio tools for own effect creation.
 Proprietary software is not available to the public, but as a brand or developer, you can create custom face filters for commercial purposes.
 You can use them wherever you want - in your own mobile app, add them to the website or embed them in desktop software.

 Lens Studio (Snapchat)